 -RF burns you with fire damage.
 To sustain it, you need the highest Fire resistance you can get.
 Normal Fire Resistance is capped at 75%.
 Increasing the Fire Res. cap decreases the amount damage you take from RF.
 Life Regeneration takes care of the rest.

 -RF is a skill that typically can only be used late in the story.
-It can't be sustained early on.
-Once you get it, just socket it and start leveling it.
+It can be sustained early-ish but you'll need to be attentive with it until later in the game.
+But once you get it, just socket it and start leveling it.

--While RF is on, it gives you a boost to the spell damage of all your other spells.
+-While RF is on, it gives a damage boost to the spell damage of all your OTHER spells (not itself).